-A settlement advance could be the life-saving financial instrument you need when you have no other option and face dire economic consequences like foreclosure and eviction.
+A settlement advance could be a life-saving financial instrument when you have no other option and face dire economic consequences like foreclosure and eviction.

-To get a loan on your lawsuit you only need to have an attorney and a strong case.
+Baker Street Funding only requires that you have an attorney and a strong case.
 We are so confident in our legal funding team and our contracts’ structure that we encourage our clients to shop around when they are insecure.
-Most companies would not dare direct their clients to competitors when they can’t fund them, but we do.
+Most lawsuit loan companies would not dare direct their clients to competitors when they can’t fund them, but we do.

 While it may be frustrating for your lawyer to field calls from multiple lawsuit funding companies, we are optimistic that our contracts and our customer service trump anyone else in the industry.

-We do not run credit or employment checks.
-The strength of your litigation solely dictates our advance terms and amounts.
+We do not run credit or employment checks as other companies do.
+The strength of your litigation solely dictates our amounts.
 This means that if you have been denied loans before and need immediate cash now, those denials will not affect your ability to receive a settlement funding advance from us.

 While all our contracts are custom-tailored to each plaintiff’s situation, you typically will have to pay back the original amount advanced to you plus interest rates at the time of settlement proceeds.
 So there is no risk to you.